 31.4.1.3 Interconnection Cost Allocation

 The cost allocation principles and methodologies in this Attachment Y do not apply to the interconnection costs of generation and merchant transmission projects.
-Interconnection costs are determined and allocated in accordance with Attachment S and Attachment X and Attachment Z of the NYISO OATT.
+Interconnection costs are determined and allocated in accordance with Attachment S, Attachment X and Attachment Z of the ISO OATT.

 31.4.1.4 Individual Transmission Service Requests

 The cost allocation principles and methodologies in this Attachment Y do not apply to the cost of transmission expansion projects undertaken in connection with an individual request for Transmission Service.
-The cost of such a project is determined and allocated in accordance with Section 3.7 or Section 4.5 of the NYISO OATT.
+The cost of such a project is determined and allocated in accordance with Section 3.7 or Section 4.5 of the ISO OATT.

 31.4.1.5 LTP Facilities